With sweater weather just around the corner, it’s time to cuddle up, get cozy, and make the most of the calm before the storm of pre-holiday madness.

 Everyone’s self-care needs are different, and some self-care experts are uncovering the virtue in a different Danish concept: pyt.
 Pronounced like “pid,” pyt doesn’t have a precise English translation: It’s a cultural concept about cultivating healthy thoughts to better deal with stress.
 If hygge keeps your heart and toes warm, pyt is more about maintaining mental health for an overall sense of wellbeing.

 Want to cozy it up like the Danes?
-Cuddle up to the goodies in Hygge Box ($34/mo.), like warm socks, cocoa, candles, cookies and more.
-Then, round it out by cultivating peace of mind with the therapist-curated exercises in MindWander ($17.99/mo.), which build practical skills to reduce stress and anxiety.
+Cuddle up with a good read from Peace & Pages.
+Then, round it out by cultivating peace of mind with the therapist-curated exercises and products in TheraBox, which build practical skills to reduce stress and anxiety.

 Japan: Ikigai and wabi sabi

 Hop across the globe to Japan to learn about the philosophies of ikigai and wabi sabi.
 Ikigai, a sense of harmonic purpose, is credited with being the Japanese secret to a long and happy life.
-To strive toward ikigai, sit down with your journal (Cloth & Paper Co, $16.33/mo.) and consider four simple questions about your life’s work: Do you love it?
+To strive toward ikigai, sit down with your journal from Cloth & Paper and consider four simple questions about your life’s work: Do you love it?
 Are you good at it?
 Does the world need it?
-And, does it support you?
+And lastly, does it support you?
 When you can answer yes to all four, you’ve achieved ikigai, and the fulfillment that comes with it.

 Wabi sabi is an aesthetic principle that, like all things Japanese, is deeply rooted in philosophy: in this case, a beauty that is impermanent, imperfect, and incomplete.
 Homes of wabi sabi practitioners are uncluttered, featuring simple, handmade or natural objects, asymmetry and roughness, natural light, and clean lines.
 Especially in the rush of the working world and holiday madness, wabi sabi can be a balm.

 Ready to turn your self-care Japanese?
-Get cozy with Kizuna Box ($32.49/mo.), a beautifully curated monthly selection of Japanese ceramics, sweets, letter-writing paper and more.
+Get cozy with Kizuna Box, a beautifully curated monthly selection of Japanese ceramics, sweets, letter-writing paper and more.

 When it comes to dark, cold winters, the Welsh give the Danes a run for their money.
 So it’s no surprise that Wales is answering Denmark’s hygge with a cozy lifestyle concept of their own: the seemingly unpronounceable cwtch.